DaveGeneral/Spiders/README.md

 $ cat pre.sql
 ```

-follow the steps in this document to create the corresonding user, password and database
+Follow the steps in this document to create the corresonding user, password and database

 ### Run the script and compare